systematic-magic/AgingPMC/research_papers_html.rst

 2.12.
 Check that author notes are denoted by symbol (no numbers allowed).
 Each note should have **different** symbol.

+	- First author note should be denoted by: *
+	- Second author note should be denoted by: #
+	- Third author note should be denoted by: †

 .. image:: /_static/aff_auth_note.png
    :alt: Author Notes